ggasoftware/indigo/doc/source/indigo/release-notes/1.1.11/indigo-1.1.11.rst

 SGroup methods
 --------------

+There are 5 s-groups are support by Indigo, but several methods were missing [#fsgroups]_:

     * There are new ``getGenericSGroup``, ``getMultipleGroup``, ``getRepeatingUnit`` methods along with already existing ``getDataSGroup`` and ``getSuperatom``:
     * ``data()`` returns SGroup data information

 .. indigorenderer::
     :indigoobjecttype: code